97balakrishnan/KYCBlockchain/README.md

-First go to the mykyc directory
+The main project directory is  mykyc directory

-Execution instructions:
+## Execution instructions:

 1. Start the ganache-cli in the following directory